s-m-hk/CaNS/utils/visualize_fields/gen_xdmf_non_uniform_grid/readme.txt

-gen_xdmf.f90 generates a XDMF file for visualizing a time series 3D fields in a non-uniform regular Cartesian grid.
-Instructions on its usage can be found in the first lines of the .f90 file.
+gen_xdmf_*.f90 generates a XDMF file for visualizing 3D fields in a non-uniform regular Cartesian grid.
+Instructions on its usage can be found in the first lines of the .f90 files.